What is Local Keyword Research?

 Optimising your Google My Business profile is a cornerstone of local SEO.

-- Profile Optimisation: Keep all business details accurate and up-to-date, including your name, address, phone number, website, hours, and services.
+- Profile optimisation: Keep all business details accurate and up-to-date, including your name, address, phone number, website, hours, and services.

-- Customer Reviews: Encourage happy customers to leave reviews and respond promptly to all feedback.
+- Customer reviews: Encourage happy customers to leave reviews and respond promptly to all feedback.
 Positive engagement boosts your local rankings and shows you value your customers.

-- Regular Updates: Post updates, photos, and promotions regularly to keep your profile fresh and engaging.
+- Regular updates: Post updates, photos, and promotions regularly to keep your profile fresh and engaging.

-For example, a Google search for “UClimb” demonstrates the visibility of UClimb Ltd’s well-optimised GMB profile, highlighting key business details and links.
+Example: Google search for “UClimb” demonstrates the visibility of UClimb Ltd’s well-optimised GMB profile, highlighting key business details and links.
 Competing sponsored results underscore the importance of maintaining an active and accurate profile to stand out.

 Moz Local